slim-demo/web_monitor/readme.md

 In order to push this information into logstash, you first need a correctly configured Logstash and an ElasticSearch server.
 There is a [guide](http://logstash.net/docs/1.4.2/tutorials/getting-started-with-logstash) that can help you get started to do this.

 Then you would need to configure an input, filter and output conf file to process the web_monitor.log and execute this conf file by using `/logstash -f web_monitor.conf`

+That would start pushing the logs into logstash, and elasticsearch.
+Other analysis could be made from the elasticsearch repository.

 ---